treehouselabs/worker-bundle/README.md

     server: localhost
 ```

-The bundle also supports the [PheanstalkBundle][2], if you're using that:
+The bundle also supports the [PheanstalkBundle][pb], if you're using that:

 ```yaml
 # app/config/config.yml